-- 4. Place the scratch paper on the front table.
+- 1. Take the laptop to the front of the classroom. - 2.
+Return the laptop directly to the computer ccart. - 3.
+Place any scratch paper on the front table.
 Papers distributed for scratch and calculations must be returned.
-No documentation related to the exam may leave the classroom after the exam or review. - 5.
-QUIETLY leave the room. - 6.
-Return the laptop directly to the computer closet. - 7.
+No documentation related to the exam may leave the classroom after the exam or review. - 4.
+QUIETLY leave the room. - 5.
+If desired go directly to the location of the individual, proctored, exam review - 6.
 Not return to the classroom until the proctoring instructor has opened the door.